Bridges & Culinary Tour

 Let’s Begin with our suggestion of the BEST Covered Bridges in Vermont! – When you leave west Hill House head down West Hill Road or the Sugarbush Access Road to Route 100 then turn left, north, up to Waitsfield.
 Be sure to stop at the Farmers’ Market if it is Saturday morning between Memorial Day and Columbus Day, then drive past the pond at the Big Picture Theater, down the hill then turn right onto Bridge Street where you will travel through the handsome Big Eddy Bridge.
 Stop on the other side, get out and look behind you to get a great photo of the Bridge and the white steeple of the Waitsfield Church in the background.

 Continue on Bridge Street then at the fork keep left onto Joslin Hill Road, then left again at the T intersection onto North Road.
 Even though the pavement changes to gravel keep straight ahead at the next intersection and you will soon come to one of the littlest covered bridges to be found – the Pine Brook Bridge (this is a bridge most visitors miss).
 You are almost through the best of the covered bridges in Vermont.
-See our blog posts on all of the covered bridges in Vermont.
+See our journal posts on all of the covered bridges in Vermont.

 Continue on what is North Road to a “Y” intersection where you take the left fork onto Meadow Road over the Mad River on a normal bridge back to Route 100 where you turn right.
 You will shortly come to the intersection of Route 100 and 100B, where you need to turn left staying on Route 100 towards Waterbury and I89 North.
 When you come to the “T” intersection with Route 2 in Waterbury turn left and take care, as there is a 25 mph (40km/h) speed limit through the town.
 After passing through two sets of lights and under the railway bridge follow Route 100 to the right over I89.